caoccao/Javet/docs/development/build.rst

 Download Pre-built Node.js and V8
 =================================

 I have prepared pre-built Linux and Windows version of Node.js ``v14.16.0`` and V8 ``v8.9.255``.
-Please download the headers and binary from this `drive <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ and unzip them locally.
+Please download the zipped headers and binaries from this `drive <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ and unzip them to local folders respectively.

 Build Javet JNI Library
 =======================